The Pros and Cons of Building or Buying Embedded Analytics

 The pros of building analytics (in-house)

 Your customers want analytics.
 Companies that begin their analytics journey with an in-house solution usually start with user (or customer) requests.
-Most products and services today come with some way to show data to the user, and if yours isn’t one of them, chances are you won’t survive for long unless you add those capabilities.
+Most products and services today come with some way to show data to the user.
 As users become more data savvy, their appetite for more data and more insights grows.
-Staying competitive in the market today depends heavily on what analytics you are providing to your end users/customers.
+Staying competitive in the market today means you need to provide not merely good, but great analytics for your customers/end-users.
+For example, notifying users of outliers and sudden changes in performance and forecasts that indicate future problems or showing the correlated data that shows a drop in usage.

 When it comes to building analytics into your product, engineering teams usually jump at the chance to try something new, and analytics visualizations present a meaty challenge for building and integrating something new inside a familiar infrastructure.